cap10tech/logbooking-template/guides/markdown-logbooking.md

 Transform your documentation process into a strategic advantage and join the ranks of top performers who log every step of their journey.
 This is more than just a tool—it’s your pathway to peak productivity and success.

-Happy logbooking, and here’s to building a knowledge base that scales like a $100M offer!
+Happy logbooking, and here’s to building a knowledge base that scales!

 *For more advanced techniques and tips, visit [cap10.tech](https://cap10.tech).*